South London derby: Managers

 Ian Holloway took charge of Crystal Palace in November 2012.
 He guided them to promotion to the Premier League via the 2013 Football League play-offs, after beating Watford 1–0 with a penalty converted by Kevin Philips in extra time.
 On 23 October 2013, Holloway left the club by mutual consent after less than a year in charge.
 He managed to gain only three points from their first eight games in the top flight.
 On 6 January 2014, Holloway signed a two-and-a-half-year deal with Millwall, taking over from Steve Lomas.
 On 6 January 2014 he signed two-and-a-half-year deal with Millwall, taking over from Steve Lomas.
 He guided the club to Championship safety for the 2013–14 season as Millwall finished 19th, four points above the relegation places.
 In the 2014–15 season, as Millwall dropped in the relegation places in The Championship, Holloway admitted that he had become an unpopular manager with the Millwall fans.
 On 10 March 2015, Holloway was sacked, with the team second from bottom in the Championship and having lost five of their last six games.
 Former Charlton player Gary Rowett became Millwall manager on 21 October 2019.
 Rowett played 13 games for Charlton in the Premier League before being forced to retire through injury.
 Former Addicks player Johnnie Jackson managed Charlton from December 2021 until he was sacked in May 2022.
-Later that month, he signed a two-year contract as AFC Wimbledon managern.
+Later that month, he signed a two-year contract as AFC Wimbledon manager.
+Steve Morison, Millwall's third all-time top scorer with 92 goals, became Sutton's manager in January 2024.
+But he couldn't save them from relegation back to the National League.